-Why Poco Loco switched from vacuum to sea salt
+Why Paulig switched from vacuum to sea salt

-Saying that salt is essential in the production processes at Poco Loco is an understatement.
+Saying that salt is essential in the production processes at Paulig's Belgian production plant, is an understatement.
 From seasoning the mixture and then the crisps, to softening the production water: salt is used in almost every stage of the chain.
-Whereas Poco Loco used to work with vacuum salt, the food company now swears by one hundred percent sea salt.
-As an industrial player, Poco Loco could see the benefits of sea salt at an early stage.
+Whereas Paulig used to work with vacuum salt, the food company now swears by one hundred percent sea salt.
+As an industrial player, Paulig could see the benefits of sea salt at an early stage.
 In ZOUTMAN, they have a reliable and flexible partner for this essential link in the production process.
-"If there is a problem with the salt, our entire production grinds to a halt", explains Operations Director Rogier Verkarre, highlighting its importance.
+"If there is a problem with the salt, our entire production grinds to a halt", explains Operations Director Bruno Noppe, highlighting its importance.

-Poco Loco offers a wide range of food products to customers from all over the world.
-From a variety of tortilla wraps, to tortilla chips and snacks in many shapes and flavours, dinner kits, spice mixes and salsas.
-Poco Loco is part of Paulig, a family-owned food and beverage company with over 2,000 employees in 13 different countries.
+Paulig owns 3 production plants in Belgium, where the company produces Poco Loco and Santa Maria wraps, tortilla chips and snacks in many shapes and flavours, dinner kits, spice mixes and salsas.
+Paulig is a family-owned food and beverage company with over 2,000 employees in 13 different countries.

 From vacuum to sea salt

 Fortunately, the food company did not have to search far and wide to find a solution to its salt supply needs.
-ZOUTMAN is practically Poco Loco's next-door neighbour.
+ZOUTMAN is practically a next-door neighbour of Paulig's production plant in Belgium.
 Although that was not the main reason for starting the partnership.
 "The proximity was a nice plus point.
 But it was important for us to have a strong partner who could meet our needs at any time.
 And even more than that: they accommodate our wishes and provide their own input to further enhance our production."

-Poco Loco initially used two types of salt: vacuum and sea salt.
-"Because we strive for optimal efficiency in production, we decided to switch to one type of salt," says Operations Director Rogier Verkarre.
+Paulig initially used two types of salt: vacuum and sea salt.
+"Because we strive for optimal efficiency in production, we decided to switch to one type of salt," says Operations Director Bruno Noppe.
 "Because many customers perceive sea salt as better than ordinary salt, we decided to completely switch to sea salt".
-By exclusively using sea salt, Poco Loco can benefit from an extremely simplified production process, as well as purchase and stock management of the raw materials.
+By exclusively using sea salt, Paulig can benefit from an extreme simplification of the production process and stock management of the raw materials.
 The icing on the cake is added value for the customer.

 Clean label salt